 The bird that sleeps like a bat is seen around Sri Lanka from Hill country to mid country backyards.
 Always seen devouring juicy fruits before anybody else has a chance to pluck them.
 Incredibly interesting treks around Kitulgala on our birding tours yields quite a few chances to spot this bird.

-Contact us at Ayu in the Wild holidays for your Bird watching tour this season!
+Talk to Ayu in the Wild Holidays Sri Lanka, for your Bird watching tour this season!